JayanthMughil/flow-chart-generater/README.md

 >> Restores the last deleted box in the canvas if there were any.

 **canvas**
+>> Click on a box to select a box and click on delete button to delete the box.
 >> Click on a box to open a setup tab where you can save additional info about the box.<br />
 >> Clicking on the save button only saves the extra detail temperorily.
 If you want to view the additional details upon reload click on the save button on the topbar.